hphelion/documentation/cloudos/prepare.releasenotes.md

 # HP Cloud OS Release Notes

-This topic contains the following information on the HP Cloud OS 1.20 Sandbox release:
+This topic provides information about the HP Cloud OS 1.20 Sandbox release.

 * [New and Updated in HP Cloud OS 1.20](#120features)
 * [Recommendations for HP Cloud OS 1.20](#120recommendations)